fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 The sequence of events in this scenario is as follows:

-* Dial your Vonage Number.
+1. Dial your Vonage Number.
-* Vonage receives the Call.
+2. Vonage receives the Call.
-* A callback is generated on the Answer webhook URL you specified.
+3. Callback is generated on the Answer webhook URL you specified.
-* Your application receives the callback and responds with an NCCO.
+4. Your application receives the callback and responds with an NCCO.
-* You are joined into a conference.
+5. You are joined into a conference.
-* Run the next command in the new terminal window `echo "https://${CODESPACE_NAME}-9000.preview.app.github.dev/stream"` Navigate to the link (in case of running on a local machine, `localhost:9000/stream`), and music will be played into your conference.
+6. Run the next command in the new terminal window `echo "https://${CODESPACE_NAME}-9000.preview.app.github.dev/stream"` Navigate to the link (in case of running on a local machine, `localhost:9000/stream`), and music will be played into your conference.

 ## Wrap-Up

 Congrats!
-You can use the workflow and prepare code samples to stream related audio in call and related music when callers are on hold.
+You can use the workflow and prepare code samples to stream related audio into a call, and play related music when callers are on hold.

 Show off your creations, or let us know how we can help!
 Join the conversation on our [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).